How many credits do I need to complete my degree?

 Groups are recommended for the Mid-Semester Concert by their coach and groups must also have the permission of their coach to play entire pieces at the end of the semester.

-What is the chamber music attendance requirement?
+What is the Chamber Music attendance requirement?

 Every student who is registered for chamber music is required to attend the following over the course of the semester: